doublemoulinet/Morrowind-Modular-Mod-Guide/OPTIONAL.md

 1. Lastly, you will need to **register the BSA archives** provided by these landmass mods (TR_Data.bsa and PT_Data.bsa).
 You can do this via Wrye Mash.
 Navigate to the right pane of the Mods Tab and select the "BSA Archives" tab.
 Make sure each BSA has a checkmark next to its name.

 Optionally, you may update the following mods to enable compatibility/integration with Tamriel Rebuilt:
+1. **Glow in the Dahrk** (installed in the [**Expanded Core**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/EXPANDEDCORE.md) section)
+	- Additionally enable BAIN option "06 - TR Interior Sunrays" if you have not already done so.
 1. [Facelift](https://www.nexusmods.com/morrowind/mods/47617?)
 	- Download the "kart_fut_TR_PT" Main File and install.
-Installation order doesn't matter; you may place the mod underneath *Facelift* in the **VISUALS** section for consistency.
+Installation order doesn't matter; you may merge, or place the mod underneath, *Facelift* in the **VISUALS** section.
 Adds high quality textures for TR faces to better fit in with HD texture replacers like IT.
-1. **Near Vanilla Road Sign Replacer** (installed in the [**Visuals**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/VISUALS.md) seciton)
+1. **Near Vanilla Road Sign Replacer** (installed in the [**Visuals**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/VISUALS.md) section)
 	- enable the "00 Core" and "02 Vvardenfell, Morrowind, and Cyrodiil" BAIN options.
 This replaces the generic TR road signs with vanilla-friendly readable signs.

 **NEXT SECTION**: